-A country in South America, Chile totally reflects the beauty of nature.
-The country is very well known for its unlikely shape.
-It has unusual geography of extreme areas which means geysers, mountains, beaches, forests, and volcanoes.
+Chile in South America, totally reflects the possible beauty of nature.
+The country is very well known for its extreme nature.
+It has an unusual geography of extreme areas which means geysers, mountains, beaches, forests, and volcanoes.

 Each region of this country has its beauty from the icebergs and turquoise lakes of Patagonia through the scenery of chocolate boxes of the lake district and the fertile valleys of the wine region, up to the dramatic deserts of the north.
 All this against the background of the imposing Andes and the gigantic volcanoes to the east and the infinite Pacific to the west.